danielfm/django-flash/doc/source/installation.rst

 Installation
 ============

-There are several ways to download and install Django-flash:
+There are several ways to download and install Django-Flash:

 **Via PyPI**